 Traditionally, signs were smaller, mounted on a decorative arm perpendicular to the storefront and oriented to the pedestrian.
-Signs have become bigger, bolder, and louder with the advancement of the passing vehicle.
-Now signs fabricated from Plexiglas, are back lit, not integrated into the architecture of the building and have little appeal to a consistent theme.
-Advertising is not limited to just a sign - specials are painted or taped on windows, and removable sandwich board signs are displayed on the sidewalk in front of stores encumbering pedestrian movement.
+Now signs have become bigger, bolder, and louder with the advancement of the passing vehicle.
+Such signs are not permitted in the downtown core, as they are not integrated into the architecture of the building and have no appeal to a historic theme.

+Advertising is not limited to just a sign.
+Specials are painted or taped on windows, and removable sandwich board signs are displayed on the sidewalk in front of stores.
 Not only do these displays contribute to a cluttered and confusing storefront, they obstruct views into and out of a store and compromise personal and store safety.

 - Historically, store signs were painted on a wood base, or made of raised wood or ceramic letters mounted on a wood base.
-Keep the type face clear and easy to read. - Painted plastic letters and moulded polyurethane signs are currently available, which keep historical themes relevant, while lessening maintenance issues. - The colour scheme of the sign could support the overall colour scheme of the building, or vice versa.
-By doing this, the building itself extends the advertising efforts of the sign itself. - Studies show that a passerby can effectively read seven words on a sign and do so in under 4 seconds.
-Primary signs should advertise the name of the business and the primary goods or services offered.
-Target a specific audience - In general, the number of signs should be kept to a minimum.
-Too many signs can detract from the original message. - Signs should be integrated into the fabric of the building façade design. - All signs must comply with the Township's Signage By-Law.
+Keep the typeface clear and easy to read. - Painted plastic letters and moulded polyurethane signs are currently available, which keep historical themes relevant, while lessening maintenance issues. - The colour scheme of the sign could support the overall colour scheme of the building, or vice versa.
+By doing this, the building itself extends the advertising efforts of the sign itself. - Studies show that a passerby can effectively read seven words on a sign.
+Fascia (or perpendicular) signs should advertise the name of the business and the primary goods or services offered, and target a specific audience. - In general, the number of signs should be kept to a minimum.
+Too many signs can detract from the original - Signs should be integrated into the fabric of the building façade design. - Back lit signs are not permitted. - Projecting (perpendicular or blade) signs should only cover half the distance to the adjacent curb, and should follow the height and size requirements of Wellington North's sign bylaw.